TheOdinProject/curriculum/html_css/accessibility_auditing.md

 ### Accessibility Auditing

-There are different ways to audit the accessibility of a web page, though we'll only cover a few in this lesson.
-By getting into the habit of auditing your web pages, you'll be able to track down any outstanding a11y issues that you may have missed or just didn't know existed.
+There are plenty of third party tools to audit the accessibility of a web page, each with their own pros and cons, though we're only going to mention three of those tools here.
+By getting into the habit of auditing your web pages, you'll be able to track down any outstanding a11y issues that you may have missed.
+If you decide to utilize one of these tools, or another auditing tool if you prefer one you come across, you should focus on the concepts introduced in these lessons only.

 * [axe DevTools for Chrome](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [axe for Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/) are extension-based tools.